Program Types: Community-Led, Drop-in, Legal Initiatives,

-The ID Clinic happens on the second, third, and fourth Tuesdays of every month from 2:30pm to 4:00pm.
+The ID Clinic happens on the fourth Tuesday of every month from 1:30 to 3:30 pm.

 The PAID program works to help individuals who do not have a permanent address.